realm/unity-examples/tutorials/persistance-comparison-series/PlayerPrefs/player_prefs.md

 private void OnMouseDown()
 {
-    // Check if a key was pressed. if (modifier == KeyCode.LeftShift) // 11
+    // Check if a key was pressed. switch (modifier)
     {
+        case KeyCode.LeftShift: // 11
             // Increment the hit count and set it to PlayerPrefs. hitCountShift++; // 12
             PlayerPrefs.SetInt(HitCountKeyShift, hitCountShift); // 15
-    }
+            break;
-    else if (modifier == KeyCode.LeftControl) // 11
+        case KeyCode.LeftCommand: // 11
-    {
-        // Increment the hit count and set it to PlayerPrefs. hitCountControl++; // 12
+            // Increment the hit count and set it to PlayerPrefs. hitCountControl++; //
             PlayerPrefs.SetInt(HitCountKeyControl, hitCountControl); // 15
-    }
+            break;
-    else // 13
+        default: // 13
-    {
             // Increment the hit count and set it to PlayerPrefs. hitCountUnmodified++; // 14
             PlayerPrefs.SetInt(HitCountKeyUnmodified, hitCountUnmodified); // 15
+            break;
     }

     // Persist the data to disk.